WMLA (AM)

-WMLA was a radio station broadcasting on 1440 kHz AM licensed to Normal, Illinois, United States.
+WMLA was a radio station broadcasting on 1440 AM licensed to Normal, Illinois, United States.
 It broadcast between 1962 and 1990 and was last owned by Mid America Radio Group.

 History

 Beardstown residents Robert and Margareta Sudbrink, through their McLean County Broadcasting Company, obtained a construction permit to build and operate a new daytime-only AM radio station at Normal on November 27, 1961.
 The station, with the call letters WIOK and transmitter north of Downs, debuted September 17, 1962, with full-service programming and affiliation with the Mutual Broadcasting System.

 Two years after signing on, the Sudbrinks purchased a piece of property on Main Street in downtown Normal to move the studios from the Downs transmitter.
 Later that year, the station was approved to begin nighttime service, using a second transmitter site further to the north in Downs.

 In 1966 and 1967, the Sudbrinks attempted to sell the station twice.
 The Illinois Broadcasting Company filed to purchase WIOK in September 1966, but the Federal Communications Commission dismissed the application in January 1967 because of impermissible signal overlap with another station it owned, WSOY in Decatur.
 Three months later, WIOK found a buyer: John R. Livingston of Rockford, who purchased the station for $265,000.
 During this time, Joe Tait, later the radio play-by-play voice of the Cleveland Cavaliers, was WIOK's sports director.

 In November 1969, Livingston sold the station to WIOK, Inc., owned by S. Carl Mark alongside radio station KAKC in Tulsa, Oklahoma.
 In 1971, Mark renamed the station WAKC to match his Tulsa holding and changed its format to country music.
 After just three years, Mark sold WAKC to Great Oaks Broadcasting, a partnership headed by former CBS News correspondent Allan Jackson, in 1974.
 The station expanded its broadcast day that September to 24 hours and switched its network affiliation from Mutual to CBS Radio.

 After two weeks in ill health, Allan Jackson died on April 26, 1976.
 His passing set off a dispute between Jackson's son Stephen and the other half-owner of Great Oaks, Douglas H. Donoho.
 Donoho alleged that, shortly before Jackson's death, the two had entered into a pact by which one owner could have the option to buy out the other if one of them were to die.
 Donoho alleged that Stephen Jackson and his family refused to honor the agreement, mismanaged the station (causing it to lose listeners and face the prospect of foreclosure), and prevented Donoho from accessing the premises or business records by posting an armed guard at the station.
 In July, Donoho won a preliminary injunction against the Jacksons.